 Provided you have been treated properly with rest, physical therapy, PRP injections or surgery, most muscle tears heal very well.
 The earlier you begin the RICE process and consult your physician the quicker you can return to normal activities.

-Be careful about returning to physical activities too soon after your injury as repeated injury can lead to a chronic condition leading to hampered physical performance.
+Be careful about returning to physical activities too soon after your injury as repeated injury can lead to a chronic condition causing hampered physical performance.